CardinalPath/gas/README.md

 ## Documentation

-GAS is based on `_gaq` from Google and as such supports all methods and directives it supports.
+GAS is based on `_gas` from Google and as such supports all methods and directives it supports.
 So go check [official documentation][gajs] for the GA Tracker.